 Who are the competitors of Dick's Sporting Goods?
 See Retailing Sector for other companies

-Advertising expenditure for Dick's in 2015?
+Advertising expenditure for Dick's?
 See ranking of Declared Advertising Costs

 Adbrands Weekly Update 1st Mar 2018: America's gun laws have been in a bright and unwavering spotlight since the Parkland school shooting two weeks ago, and corporate responses to that horror finally began to filter through this week.
 More than 20 leading US brands have severed promotional ties and discount partnerships with the National Rifle Association in response to a social media campaign to which several survivors of the incident have given their support.
 They include Delta and United airlines, MetLife, Symantec, Best Western hotels and car rental operators Hertz, Avis and Enterprise.
 The NRA reacted to the outcry with (possibly ill-advised) outrage and defiance, accusing these brands of a "shameful display of political and civic cowardice" as well as a lack of patriotism.
 FedEx was one of the few companies to reject calls for a boycott.
 The NRA, it said, is one of hundreds of organisations with whom it has a discount partnership.
 "FedEx has never set or changed rates for any of our millions of customers around the world in response to their politics, beliefs or positions on issues."
 A few days later, however, FedEx's resolve seemed to have wavered a little, when it issued a new statement "clarifying" its position.
 It does not offer a discount to the NRA itself, but only to companies and individuals who are members.
 However, arch-rival UPS, it pointed out, does have a direct partnership with the NRA.